 On the downside, the old motor had 3 wires, while the new one has 6 (2 for an aftermarket thermal cutoff).
 My goal in changing the motor was to make no changes to the control panel because space under the lathe headstock is very tight.
 This web page discusses the choices I faced in connecting the new motor to the existing lathe control switches.

 As you can see in the photo, the lathe base that houses the control system is small, just 5.5 by 8.5 inches (14 by 21.6 cm) overall, with a 2 inch (5 cm) depth excepting a well for the old motor-run capacitor that is 2.75 inches (7 cm) deep.

 The old control system

-The original motor has a thermal cutoff embedded in the motor windings that cuts the motor power when the temperature is within 15°C of the motor's 105°C limit, and a slow-blow 5A thermal circuit breaker mounted on the front panel.
-In addition, there is a microswitch to shut off the power if the cover over the control circuits is opened; when I add a belt guard, this switch will only close when the guard is in place.
+The original motor has a thermal cutoff embedded in the motor windings that cuts the motor power when the temperature is within 15°C of the motor's 105°C limit, and a slow-blow 2.5A thermal circuit breaker mounted on the front panel.
+In addition, there is a microswitch to shut off the power if the lid over the control circuits is opened or the belt guard is removed.
 The primary front panel controls are the main on-off switch and a double-throw center-off direction switch.
 All the switches have 1/2 hp or higher ratings stamped on them.

 The control system shown in the above schematic only works for single-phase 3-wire PSC motors where the two motor windings are identical.
 The capacitor value is specified on the motor nameplate.